-"I like the idea," Philyra interjected along with her agreements.
+"I like the idea," Philyra said, a smile on her face though her eyes seemed to say otherwise.
 As always when the majority was reached, Moirae put in her vote.
 Only Endymion and Alala were left.
 They shrugged it off, for their votes would have no effect.

-"Venus has no more requirements.
+"Venus has nothing more to say.
 We are ready to join the Silver Alliance.
 Endymion?" she urged.